jerw84/Z87-D3H/README.md

 - added additional USB ports from USBMap for internal USB header (HS08) for Fenvi T919 Bluetooth support
 - added Fenvi T919 - works OOB
 - added support for recovery mode through deletion of Vboxhfs.efi and replaced with HFSPlus.efi and changing AvoidHighAlloc to true
+- Updated USBMap and VirtualSMC Kext.
+Updated to macOS 10.15.3

 # System Specs
 - i5 4670k